Sviatohirsk: Culture

 Sviatohirsk includes the Holy Dormition Sviatohirsk Lavra, the Holy Mountains National Park, an historical and architectural reserve, as well as a resort of national importance; thirty objects, among them a monumental sculpture of Communist leader Artem (Fyodor Sergeyev) and a World War II memorial (opened on the day of 40th anniversary of victory) are included in the historic monuments complex of the reserve.
 The town has been visited by well-known cultural figures, including Hryhorii Skovoroda, Fyodor Tyutchev, Ivan Bunin, Anton Chekhov, Maxim Gorky, Marina Tsvetaeva, and Ilya Repin.

-On May 15, 2015, President of Ukraine Petro Poroshenko signed a bill into law that started a six months period for the removal of communist monuments and the mandatory renaming of settlements with a name related to Communism.
-However, since the Artem monument is listed as "National Cultural Heritage" it will not be demolished.
+On 15 May 2015, President of Ukraine Petro Poroshenko signed a bill into law that started a six months period for the removal of communist monuments and the mandatory renaming of settlements with a name related to Communism.
+However, since the "Monument of the authorship of the outstanding sculptor I.P.
+Kavaleridze" is listed as "National Cultural Heritage" it will not be demolished.

 Demographics

+Ethnicities

+In terms of ethnicity, the town is home to a large Ukrainian majority.
+Every fifth inhabitant claims to have an ethnic Russian background, smaller minorities are Belarusians and Armenians.
+The exact composition was as follows: